 You can buy two different sets of blades to use with the Headblade – they have both a 4 blade razor cartridge and a 6 blade razor cartridge.
 For most guys, running 6 blades across the scalp is going to be too many, as the scalp is pretty sensitive.
 I’m used to using a 3 blade cartridge, so the 4 blade is the closest to it – and that’s what I tried out.

 I found the razor to be pretty effective, and it worked really well for shaving the back and sides of my head, which are the parts with the most surface area.
-The only thing that the Headblade sucks at is getting the hairs on the back of your neck, because it’s needs a little more precision than on your scalp.
-However, you can still get the hairs on your neck by lifting the Headblade up and using it like a normal razor.
+The only thing that the Headblade sucks at is getting the hairs on the back of your neck because it needs a little more precision than on your scalp.
+However, you can still get the hairs on your neck by lifting the Headblade up and using it as a normal razor.

 In all fairness, I did use the older model of the Headblade (the ATX) and they seem keen on pushing the new Moto version nowadays.
 So, I’ll buy that one and give it a go soon enough.
 Oh, and one thing that definitely gets the thumbs up from me is the Headslick shaving gel – I’m now using that as my regular shaving gel for my head, and a full bottle lasts absolutely ages.
 So, it might be worth giving it a shot and seeing if it works for you, too.